KarelKubat/gtpl/README.md

 Name: Mallory
   Role: man in the middle
   Attacker: true
-Alice  occurs  in the map as a party.
+Alice  occurs  in the map.
 Eve is not listed as a party yet.
 Let's add her.
 Name: Eve
   Role: another attacker